PE

 We achieve this by:

-• Applying the christian values to promote fairness, respect and equality for all allowing each child to thrive at their own level of development.
+• Applying our learning behaviours and values to promote fairness, respect and equality for all allowing each child to thrive at their own level of development.

-• Using the growth mindset to develop determination, concentration, co-operation, imagination, application, reflection and challenge skills within PE.
+• Encouraging key skills such to develop determination, concentration, co-operation, imagination, application, reflection and challenge skills within PE.

-• Promote a healthy lifestyle by making positive choices.
+• Promote a healthy lifestyle by making positive choices and understanding how being active affects us positively mentally and physically.

 The main impetus throughout KS1 is on skill development and body movement.
 All areas can be linked back to ABC’s- agility, balance and control.
 As they move into Y2 games become more focussed into recognisable sports.
-All children swim and take part in intra school competitions: sports day, games day and a swimming gala.
+All children swim and take part in intra school competitions including sports and games days.
 Some individual children represent the school in gym, dance and games festivals against in inter school competitions.
-They can attend an after school sports club from reception.
+They can attend an after-school sports club from reception.

 Again, children have 2 hrs of scheduled PE in the key areas with the addition of outdoor education.
 There are also a variety of after school clubs on offer.
 Curriculum and ASC’s are organised to provide training and coaching for upcoming competitions.
 We try to enter as many competitions as possible and give all children in KS2 at least one opportunity to represent the school.
 Competition is linked to the School Games Programme at 4 different levels.